wpsight/wpcasa-listings-map/wpcasa-listings-map/README.txt

 = Will this plugin work without WPCasa?

-No, this is an add-on plugin for the WPCasa real estate framework and will not work without the core plugin.
+No, this is an add-on plugin for the [WPCasa](https://wordpress.com/plugins/wpcasa) plugin and will not work without it.

 == Screenshots ==

 1. Map toggle on listings page
-2. Infobox after hovering a marker
+2. Infobox after hovering/click a marker
 3. Different map style (many others included)
 4. Add-on tab on WPCasa settings page

 == Changelog ==

+= 1.2.0 =
+* NEW: Added Infobox Close Icon
+* NEW: Added Filter to use custom close icon
+* NEW: Added Option to display/hide close icon
+* NEW: Added Option to select event for infobox display (mouseover, click)
+* FIX: Fixed issue with broken maps caused by properties with no address.

 = 1.1.0 =
-* Add Snazzy Maps styles
+* NEW: Added Snazzy Maps styles
-* Add map toggle option
+* NEW: Added map toggle option
-* Add custom query option
+* NEW: Added custom query option
-* Add Spanish translation
+* NEW: Added Spanish translation
-* Update German translation
+* UPDATE: German translation

 = 1.0.1 =
-* Host infobox.js in add-on folder
+* IMPROVEMENT: Host infobox.js in add-on folder
-* Correct text domain
+* FIX: Correct text domain

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.2.0 =
+* Version 1.2.0 with close button, event option and additional filters

 = 1.1.0 =
 * Version 1.1.0 with map styles, toggle option and map custom queries.